 A Personal Contract Purchase is a flexible form of loan where some of the cost is deferred until the end of the agreement in order to provide you with the benefit of lower monthly payments.
 The deferred amount is known as the Optional Final Payment and is sometimes also referred to as the Guaranteed Future Value (GFV).
-At the end of the agreement you have three options:

 How does it work?

 - You will agree an estimated annual mileage and this will be used to determine the Optional Final Payment